Buddhist liturgy: Japanese Buddhist liturgy (gongyō)

-In Japan, gongyo is also sometimes called o-tsutome (お勤め) or shōjin (精進).
+In Japan, gongyō is also sometimes called o-tsutome (お勤め) or shōjin (精進).
 All three terms are common Japanese words and none is specific to any particular sect or school.

-Origin of the word "gongyo"
+Origin of the word "gongyō"

-The word gongyo originated in ancient China; although nowadays it is more often used in Buddhism, it first appeared in the Taoism classic Zhuang Zi.
+The word gongyō originated in ancient China; although nowadays it is more often used in Buddhism, it first appeared in the Taoism classic Zhuang Zi.
 Its original meaning is "assiduous or hard and frequent walking/practice".

-Chinese philosopher Zhuangzi abstracted and modified this word from an earlier classic of Taoism - Laozi's Tao Te Ching, in which it states:“上士闻道，勤而行之”, which means taking effort and practicing.
+Chinese philosopher Zhuangzi abstracted and modified this word from an earlier classic of Taoism – Laozi's Tao Te Ching, in which it states:“上士闻道，勤而行之”, which means taking effort and practicing.
 During the Sui and Tang dynasties, the buddhist philosophy developed dramatically in central China, and was influenced by Taoism.
-Chinese Buddhist philosophers borrowed this word from Taoism classics, and it spread to Korea, Japan, Vietnam with Buddhism.
+Chinese Buddhist philosophers borrowed this word from Taoist classics, and it spread to Korea, Japan, Vietnam with Buddhism.

 Pure Land Buddhism

 The concept of gongyō is also common in Japanese Pure Land Buddhist schools such as Jodo Shu and Jodo Shinshu.
-The central practice of these schools is the recitation of the name of Amida, also called the nembutsu, but in daily practice a Pure Land practitioner will also chant excerpts of the Larger Sutra of Immeasurable Life, particular the sections titled the Sanbutsuge or the Juseige, and in some temples chanting the entire Smaller Sutra of Immeasurable Life may occur once daily or alternatively only on more formal occasions.
+The central practice of these schools is the recitation of the name of Amida, also called the nembutsu, but in daily practice a Pure Land practitioner will also chant excerpts of the Larger Sūtra of Immeasurable Life, particular the sections titled the Sanbutsuge or the Juseige, and in some temples chanting the entire Smaller Sūtra of Immeasurable Life may occur once daily or alternatively only on more formal occasions.

 In larger Pure Land temples, the daily service is performed by priests or ministers, and lay people can optionally attend and recite along if they wish.
 The times for these services will vary depending on the individual branch, and individual temple.

 In traditional Jodo Shinshu Buddhism, lay practitioners may also chant a hymn written by Shinran called the Shoshinge, which is not a sutra per se, but expounds the lineage with which Jodo Shinshu owes its beliefs.
 A shorter hymn called the Junirai, the Twelve Praises of Amida, can be used as well.

 In Jodo Shu, the nembutsu (Namu Amida Butsu) is often recited is specific format: